 Elbow dysplasia can be particularly debilitating in dogs because of the joint affected.
-Dogs carry 60% of their weight on their forelimbs, and they use their forelimbs for maneuvering, slowing down, and much more.
+Dogs carry 60% of their weight on their forelimbs, and they use their forelimbs for manoeuvring, slowing down, and much more.
 The elbow plays a vital role in allowing the limb to function at its best, and it needs a really good range of motion to be able to do so.

 When arthritis develops in the elbow, we see the joint lose its ability to flex, and then its ability to fully extend.
 For your dog to stand upright and walk forwards, he needs full extension, and for him to lie down or play, he needs a good amount of flexion.

-1. Your dog is not bearing weight, which means the 60% of weight is not a factor and they can move their joints and muscles without that constant stress.
+1. Your dog is not bearing weight, which means 60% of the weight is not a factor and they can move their joints and muscles without that constant stress.

 3. With flexion comes extension.
-When under water, as hard as your dog flexes, he needs to extend.
+When underwater, as hard as your dog flexes, he needs to extend.
 There is no other exercise that will take the elbow through such a great range of movement in such a kind and non-stressful way.

 4. To move a joint, we need muscle.
-Swimming adds extra resistance, and to travel through such a great range of motion, the muscles need to work extra hard.
+Swimming adds extra resistance, and to travel through such a large range of motion, the muscles need to work extra hard.
 This means more strengthening in less time, without any stress on the elbow joint.
 Fantastic.

 6. Fun.
 Come now, your boisterous pup is still a fun-loving, crazy maniac of a dog who loves to play!
-Adding water to the equation not only has all the amazing benefits mentioned above, but also adds a huge element of fun for your dog.
+Adding water to the equation not only has all the amazing benefits mentioned above but also adds a huge element of fun for your dog.